Skip to main content

 ADR Experience and Qualifications

-• Served two terms as chief judge of the Fulton County Superior Court
+• Served two terms as Chief Judge of the Fulton County Superior Court

 • Served 10 years in the Family Division of the Fulton County Superior Court and as chief judge of the Family Division

-• Chaired the Fulton County ADR Board
+• Former Chair, Fulton County ADR Board

 Representative Matters